DynoW/pclp-vscode/README.md

 ## How to use these files:

-> Move them to your pclp repo where you have preferrably a labs and homework direcory
+> Move them to your pclp directory where you have preferrably a labs and a homework direcory

 (you can skip the README.md)